 Everyone that had visited Spain told me the food is amazing.
 I can confirm.
 However, not many people were able to specify foods or dishes.
 The only specific food I heard of was jamón, or ham.
 It certainly seems to be a staple in the Spanish diet, but allow me to talk a bit more about the food, perhaps my favorite topic of discussion.

-Let’s start with jamón.
+Let’s start with the aforementioned jamón.
 When someone talks about Spanish ham, they are referring to jamón serrano.
 This ham is salted, air-cured, thinly sliced then served alone or in a dish.
 Don’t be thinking about the ham sandwiches your mom used to make, Spanish ham is so different and so much better than what we have in the US.

 Another staple is bread.
 I associated baguettes with France, but they seem to be equally popular in Spain.
 On a normal day in the city, you will see many people walking with a baguette in hand or under their arm, with just a small piece of waxed paper to hold it.
 There is about one panadería, or bakery, each block throughout Pamplona and there are three within a couple hundred yards of my apartment.